pasekji/bi-eha/imgur-bug-bounty.md

 ```

 ### Imgur search bar - Command Injection testing
-- In this test, we'll use our list of test commands and burpsuite tool.
+- In this test, we'll use our list of test commands and the burpsuite tool.
-- At first let's intercept the GET request to the imgur search abilitiy in burpsuite.
+- At first, let's intercept the GET request to the imgur search ability in burpsuite.
 - Here we've got the intercepted request of searching string "lol" in the raw format.

 ```xml